yuanmohe/yuanmohe_hugo_site/content/blog/blank.md

 # Introduction

 Hello, welcome to my blog.
-My blog has the following categories
+I just built this website and decided to start blogging, but I haven't done any writting yet. 😝